lammps/lammps/doc/src/Tools.rst

 -----------------------------

-The tools/eam_database directory contains a Fortran program that will generate EAM alloy setfl potential files for any combination of 16
+The tools/eam_database directory contains a Fortran program that will generate EAM alloy setfl potential files for any combination of 17
-elements: Cu, Ag, Au, Ni, Pd, Pt, Al, Pb, Fe, Mo, Ta, W, Mg, Co, Ti, Zr.
+elements: Cu, Ag, Au, Ni, Pd, Pt, Al, Pb, Fe, Mo, Ta, W, Mg, Co, Ti, Zr, Cr.
 The files can then be used with the :doc:`pair_style eam/alloy <pair_eam>` command.

-The tool is authored by Xiaowang Zhou (Sandia), xzhou at sandia.gov, and is based on his paper:
+The tool is authored by Xiaowang Zhou (Sandia), xzhou at sandia.gov, with updates from Lucas Hale (NIST) lucas.hale at nist.gov and is based on his paper:

 X. W. Zhou, R. A. Johnson, and H. N. G. Wadley, Phys.
 Rev. B, 69, 144113 (2004).

+The parameters for Cr were taken from:

+Lin Z B, Johnson R A and Zhigilei L V, Phys.
+Rev. B 77 214108 (2008).

 ----------